gbhug5a/MSP430-BSL/README.txt

 5. A new Windows console program that functions as the master for the G2231 custom BSL process (the equivalent of BSLDEMO.exe).

+6. An examnple of using an intermediate jump table for the G2553 interrupt vectors, which allows the BSL password to remain unchanged for all firmware versions of a project.

 The installers for the two G2231 BSL versions also derive by successive approximation the missing calibration values